kristinemlarson/gnssrefl/docs/use_cases/use_tggo.md

 for a receiver that is sampling at 30 seconds.  **I strongly urge you to use the 15 second files** that BFG started producing in summer 2022.
 If you use the 30 second files, some of your solutions will be inaccurate.
 Make the following choices:

-- station tggo00deu (the longer station name will tell the code to find RINEX 3 instead of RINEX 2.11)
+station : tggo00deu (the longer station name will tell the code to find RINEX 3 instead of RINEX 2.11)

-- archive bfg
+archive : bfg

-- orb rapid (you can also use gnss if you prefer)
+orb : rapid (you can also use gnss if you prefer)

-- samplerate 15
+samplerate : 15 (this is VERY IMPORTANT!!!!)

 <code>rinex2snr tggo00deu 2022 234 -archive bfg -orb rapid -samplerate 15</code>